saucam/powerlist/docs/Benchmark.md

 # Benchmarks
 We list the benchmark of various supported algorithms here.
-All benchmarks are performed on a 8 core Intel i9-9900K CPU @ 3.60GHz running Debian 11 (bullseye).
+All benchmarks are performed on an 8 core (X2) Intel i9-9900K CPU @ 3.60GHz running Debian 11 (bullseye).
 System has 32G of memory, and we specify wherever extra memory was supplied.

 The output from the algorithms is the sum of the prefix sum array.
 This is to make sure everything was computed as expected.